vikas-0/GeekyHub/content/post/implementing-a-google-doc-notion-like-collborative-editor-in-rails-react-tiptap/index.md

 end
 ```

-This has Redis initialized as REDIS, replace it with your Redis variable name.
-We also created a Session model for `sync_for` mehtod.
-You can check documentation for sync_for [here](https://y-crdt.github.io/yrb-actioncable/Y/Actioncable/Sync.html#sync_for-instance_method).
+This example assumes that Redis is initialized as `REDIS`; replace it with the name of your Redis variable.
+We also created a `Session` model for the `sync_for` method.
+You can check the documentation for `sync_for` [here](https://y-crdt.github.io/yrb-actioncable/Y/Actioncable/Sync.html#sync_for-instance_method).

 ```ruby
 # frozen_string_literal: true